bolu-atx/centos7-dev/README.md

 - Once successful, Go to [Settings] -> [Build, Execution and Deployment] -> [CMake]
 - Select "Toolchain" to the new "Remote Host" just created

+### 4. Setup with VSCode

+- Install Docker extension
+- Go to the Docker tag - in the list containers, you should see the "Running container" with the container we just launched from step 2.
+- Right click on it, click "Attach Visual Studio Code"